Mitch Garver Player Props: Rangers vs. Yankees

-Mitch Garver -- 2-for-5 with an RBI in his most recent game -- will be in action for the Texas Rangers versus the New York Yankees, with Luis Severino on the hill, on June 24 at 4:05 PM ET.
+After going 0-for-3 in his last game, Mitch Garver and the Texas Rangers take on the New York Yankees (who will hand the ball to Gerrit Cole) at 1:35 PM ET on Sunday.

-In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Yankees.
+In his last game he had a hitless performance (0-for-3) against the Yankees.

 Mitch Garver Game Info & Props vs. the Yankees